End-to-End Modeling Hierarchical Time Series Using Autoregressive Transformer and Conditional Normalizing Flow based Reconciliation: Introduction

 \subsubsection{\textbf{Our Contributions}}

-We summarize our contributions as follows: \begin{itemize} \item A multivariate autoregressive transformer architecture, modeling each time series simultaneously via globally shared parameters \item A novel reconciliation method via CNF with bottom-up aggregation matrix to integrate information of all level in the hierarchy for coherent probabilistic forecast without relying on any statistical assumption \item An end-to-end learning framework of hierarchical time series achieving forecasting and reconciliation simultaneously, without requiring any explicit post-processing step \item Extensive experiments on real-world hierarchical datasets from various industrial domains and real-life deployment for traffic forecasting on application servers from Alipay's data center. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item A multivariate autoregressive transformer architecture, modeling each time series simultaneously via globally shared parameters \item A novel reconciliation method via CNF with bottom-up aggregation matrix to integrate information of all level in the hierarchy for coherent probabilistic forecast without relying on any statistical assumption \item An end-to-end learning framework of hierarchical time series achieving forecasting and reconciliation simultaneously, without requiring any explicit post-processing step \item Extensive experiments on real-world hierarchical datasets from various industrial domains and real-life deployment for traffic forecasting on Alipay's application servers \end{itemize}

-In the following content, we introduce the involved background and review related work in Section 2 and Section 3.
+In the following content, we introduce the involved background and review the related work in Section 2 and 3, respectively.
 We then present our proposed method and describe the procedure of training and inference in Section 4.
-Finally in Section 5, we analyse the non-Gaussian/non-linear properties of real-world hierarchical data and demonstrate the advantages of our approach through experiments and ablation study.
+Finally in Section 5, we analyse non-Gaussian/non-linear properties of real-world hierarchical data and demonstrate the advantages of our approach through experiments and ablation study.